dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1433: Regular attendance fosters student success.
+### T1433: Regular attendance ensures student engagement and can lead to academic success.

 |Support|
 |---|